 There is a lot that can stand in the way of visitors converting on your WooCommerce site.
 Slow-loading pages, unflattering product photos, copy ridden with errors… You have a tough crowd to please, so you should be thrilled when you start seeing sales come through the site.

 That said, e-commerce conversion rates are notoriously low and seem to be shrinking every year.
-In Monetate’s quarterly e-commerce report, the average conversion rate for websites in Q1 2017 was reported to be 2.48%.
+The average conversion rate for websites in Q1 2017 was reported to be 2.48%.
 Which means your e-commerce checkout page needs to be in tip-top shape.